 \section{Introduction}

 Firms with market power often use discriminatory prices to increase their profits.
-However, such price discrimination can have ambiguous implications on total welfare.
-Enhanced price discrimination may increase welfare by reducing allocative inefficiencies but may also reduce consumer welfare.
-So, an essential aspect of economic- and public-policy towards price discrimination is to understand how well various discriminatory prices perform in terms of the total welfare and its distribution, relative to each other and the first-best, \citep[e.g.,][]{Pigou1920,Varian1985,WH2015}.
+However, such price discrimination has ambiguous implications for total welfare.
+Enhanced price discrimination may increase welfare by reducing allocative inefficiencies, but it may also reduce consumer welfare.
+So an essential aspect of economic- and public-policy towards price discrimination is to understand how well various discriminatory prices perform in terms of the total welfare and its distribution, relative to each other and the first-best \citep[e.g.,][]{Pigou1920, Varian1985, WH2015}.

-We evaluate the welfare consequences of price discrimination and quantify sources of inefficiencies in a large and economically important setting, international air travel markets.
-To that end, we develop and estimate a model of inter-temporal and intra-temporal price discrimination by a monopoly airline and study the ability of different discriminatory mechanisms to increase welfare and the associated distributional implications.
-The model incorporates a rich specification of passenger valuations for two vertically differentiated seat classes on international flights, and a capacity-constrained airline that faces stochastic and time-varying demand.
-The airline screens passengers between two cabins while updating prices and seat offerings over time.
-Using the model estimates, we implement various counterfactuals in the spirit of \cite{BergemannBrooksMorris2015}, where we change the information the airline has about preferences and the timing of arrivals and measure the welfare under various discriminatory pricing strategies.
-Our counterfactual pricing strategies are motivated by recent airline practices intended to raise profits by reducing allocative inefficiencies, including attempts to solicit passengers' reason to travel and use of auctions \citep[e.g.,][]{Nicas2013, Vora2014, Tully2015, McCartney2016}.
+We evaluate the welfare consequences of price discrimination and quantify sources of inefficiencies in a large and economically important setting, international air travel markets. {The pricing problem faced by airlines is complex.
+They lack perfect information about passengers' willingness-to-pay and the time passengers arrive at the marketplace.
+Measuring the welfare consequences of this missing information requires carefully studying a model of airline pricing.} To that end, we develop and estimate a model of inter-temporal and intra-temporal price discrimination by a monopoly airline and study {how} different discriminatory mechanisms {affect} welfare and the associated distributional implications.
+The model incorporates a rich specification of passenger valuations for two vertically differentiated seat classes on international flights and a capacity-constrained airline that faces stochastic and time-varying demand.
+The airline screens passengers between the two cabins while updating prices and seat offerings over time.
+Using the model estimates, we implement various counterfactuals in the spirit of \cite{BergemannBrooksMorris2015}, where we change the airline's information about current and future preferences and measure the welfare under various discriminatory pricing strategies.
+Our counterfactual pricing strategies are motivated by current airline practices intended to raise profits by reducing allocative inefficiencies, including attempts to solicit passengers' reason to travel and use of auctions \citep{Nicas2013, Vora2014, Tully2015, McCartney2016}.